winnsterx/wyx/posts/2_yet_another_local_GPT_with_RAG.md

 i implemented a basic chatbot that fulfills the inverses of all the above. with a local LLM, all the data is now stored on my computer and I can swap in uncensored models (i.e. nous-hermes-llama2). i also integrated various surfaces (like Notion, URLs, txts) using LlamaIndex's [readers](https://llamahub.ai/) and integrations.

-if i allow my imagination to extend further, the dream applicatiomn would have these additional features:
+and....if i allow my imagination to extend further, the dream application would have these additional features:

 - infinite and persistent memory. [lots](https://twitter.com/sjwhitmore/status/1776718019437490386) of [teams](https://www.rewind.ai) are [thinking](https://openai.com/index/memory-and-new-controls-for-chatgpt) [about](https://www.wired.com/story/chatgpt-memory-openai/) this [problem](https://python.langchain.com/docs/modules/memory/).
 - precise retrieval of relevant information from knowledge base